What coloured bag should I use for garbage?

 If products such as bags, packaging or cutlery say biodegradable or oxy-biodegradable, does that mean I can put it in the green cart?

-While these products may break down in other municipal composting systems which process organics longer, we ask that such items are kept out of the green cart in the Towns of Bridgewater, Mahone Bay and the Municipality of the District of Lunenburg.
+While these products may break down in other municipal composting systems, the Recycling Centre asks residents and businesses in Bridgewater, Mahone Bay and the Municipality of the District of Lunenburg stop using them.

 How do I dispose of my Christmas tree?